radius-project/radius/docs/release-notes/template.md

 During our preview stage, an upgrade to Radius vX.Y.Z requires a full reinstallation of the Radius control-plane, rad CLI, and all Radius apps.
 Stay tuned for an in-place upgrade path in the future.
 <!-- REMINDER TO UPDATE THE VERSION ABOVE AND DELETE THIS COMMENT -->

-1. Visit the [Radius installation guide](https://docs.radapp.dev/getting-started/install/) to install the latest CLI, or download a binary below
 1. Delete any environments you have created:
    ```bash
    rad env delete <env-name>